olcf/PGI-Accelerator-Vector-Addition/README.md

 * module load PrgEnv-pgi
 * make

-##### Output
+#### Output
-When you have successfully compiled and run the example program, you should see output like the following
+When you have successfully compiled and run the example program, you should see output like the following:

     Thu Jun 20 12:53:15 EDT 2013
      final result:     1.000000